You can open and edit Dropbox files with third-party apps, directly from your Dropbox account. To do so:

 - Sign in to dropbox.com or open the Dropbox desktop app.

 - Click the name of the file you’d like to open.

 - Click the third-party app you’d like to open the file in.

 - Note: The options in the dropdown menu depend on the kind of file you’re trying to open.
 If you don’t see the app you’d like to open the file in, click Connect apps and follow the prompts to connect an app.

 There are two reasons why you may not see the dropdown menu when you click Open:

 - The file isn’t saved to your Dropbox account.
 This happens if someone shared the file with you, but you didn’t save it to your Dropbox account.
-To save it:

 - You’re a Dropbox Business user and your admin disabled Extensions.
 If you’re part of a Dropbox Business team, and your team admin has disabled Extensions for your team, you won’t see the dropdown menu when you click Open.
 If you’d like Extensions enabled for your team, contact your team admin.
 If you’re a team admin, learn how to manage Extensions for your team.